 Zurich International School (ZIS) (pending)

 Large school, based on three campuses around Zurich, accredited by the New England Association of Schools and Colleges (NEASC) and approved by the Department of Education of the Canton of Zurich.
-Consistently solid IB and AP scores from 500 students, from over 50 countries, in the Upper School.
+Consistently solid IB and AP scores.
+Approximately 500 students from over 50 countries in the Upper School.